silvadenisson/electionsBR/cran-comments.md

-This is a new minor version thta introduces a new software API, with a single function (elections_tse), to handle downloading and processing data.
+This is a new minor version that introduces a new software API, with a single function (elections_tse), for handling the downloading and processing of data.
 This will make it easier to maintain the package in the future.
-We also added support to get electoral data from a different data source, cepespdata.io, a project maintained by the Center for Politics and Economics of the Public Sector (CEPESP) at the Getulio Vargas Foundation (FGV).
-Finally, we fixed a few bugs and improved the documentation and vignette.
+We have also added support for retrieving electoral data from a different data source, cepespdata.io, which is a project maintained by the Center for Politics and Economics of the Public Sector (CEPESP) at the Getulio Vargas Foundation (FGV).
+Additionally, we have fixed a few bugs, improved the documentation, and enhanced the vignette.

 ## Test environments